-The College reserves the right to deny or cancel student admission or reg istration.
-Any student found to have willfully concealed, withheld, or falsified information on his/her admissions application may be subject to denial, cancellation of admission and/or penalties pursuant to tribal, state, or federal codes, including full name, date of birth, social security number, address, phone numbers, transcripts, census, high school, GED and college/university information, etc. This may also result in student expulsion.
+The College reserves the right to deny or cancel student admission.
+Any student found to have willfully concealed, withheld, or falsified information on his/her admissions application may be subject to denial, cancellation of admission and/or penalties pursuant to tribal, state, and federal codes; this includes full name, date of birth, social security number, address, phone numbers, transcripts, census, high school, GED and college/university previously attended, etc. This may also result in student expulsion.